Falur Rate Laek: Military career

 Amidst the 1999 East Timorese crisis, which was followed by the 1999 East Timorese independence referendum and the deployment of the International Force East Timor (INTERFET) forces in Timor Leste, Falur Rate Laek served as a liaison officer under the Fretinil's Northern Region, and later led negotiations and reconciliation efforts against the Pro-Indonesia militias.
 On 1 February 2001, a year before Timor Leste's declaration of independence, Falur Rate Laek entered the F-FDTL Officer and Sergeant Training Course in Aileu, where he was promoted to the rank of lieutenant colonel and later took part of Operation Halibur during the 2006 Timor-Leste crisis, where he led joint offensive operations with the National Police of Timor-Leste against the rebel factions of the Timor-Leste Defence Force.
-Falur Rate Laek was later named as commander of the 1st Battalion from 2007 until 2008, and was later named as commander of the Nicolau Lobato Training Centre, and was later promoted tp the rank of colonel on 14 January 2009.
+Falur Rate Laek was later named as commander of the 1st Battalion from 2007 until 2008, and was later named as commander of the Nicolau Lobato Training Centre, and was later promoted to the rank of colonel on 14 January 2009.